-The following Basic Requirement courses within the liberal studies program are subject to the university’s continuous registration policy:
+The following Basic Requirement courses are subject to the university’s continuous registration policy:

 These courses will be graded as A, B, C, or NC (no credit).
 If an “NC” is earned, students must repeat the course during their next semester of enrollment if seats are available, and must continue taking the course until it is passed with a grade of “C” or better.

 After the drop/add deadline, students are not permitted to drop or withdraw from any of the Basic Requirement courses listed above.